Performance Marketing · 2024 – 2026

 Diagnose the winner before killing the loser.

-Before you kill a creative or let it run, ask what specifically inside the winning creative is performing — and what's missing from the others.
-Skip that step and you'll kill winners early or scale things you don't actually understand.
+Ask what specifically inside the winning creative is performing — and what's missing from the others.
+Skip that and you'll kill winners early or scale things you don't understand.

 v.